Medic5700/Py3-HexEdit-Lite/ReadMe.txt

 Dependencies:
     Python3.5 (built in python 3.5.2)

+Interface:
-Interface: This is what the interface looks like:
+This is what the interface looks like

 Py3HexEditLite v0.5    File:ReadMe.txt
 Buffers:  Read:0   Write:0    Undo:0